Hardeep Singh Puri says opposition ill-informed about CAA | Law-Order

 Hardeep Singh Puri says opposition ill-informed about CAA

-Union Minister Hardeep Singh Puri on Wednesday slammed the opposition parties for protesting against the Citizenahip Amendment Act, claiming that so much of ill-informed stuff is being thrown at us.
-So much of ill-informed stuff is being thrown at us, Puri said while speaking on the CAA in a Viksit Bharat programme in Kolkata.
+Union Minister Hardeep Singh Puri on Wednesday slammed the opposition parties for protesting against the Citizenahip Amendment Act, claiming that completely distorted picture is being presented by them over the legislation.
+He also claimed that so much of ill-informed stuff is being thrown at us by the opposition parties over the CAA.

 - Country: